Craniosacral Therapy for Dyslexia in New York City

 -

-1Assessment and historyDiscussion of symptoms, school experience, and any IEP/504 testing to tailor the session.
+1Assessment and historyA discussion of symptoms, school experience, and any IEP/504 testing to tailor the session to your child.

 -

-2Gentle CST and chiropractic careLight-touch work to reduce craniosacral restrictions and address spinal or cranial misalignments.
+2Gentle CST and chiropractic careLight-touch work to reduce craniosacral restrictions and address spinal or cranial misalignments — quietly and comfortably.

 -

-3Home supportBreathing and focus practices, plus coordination with other providers to support progress.
+3Home supportBreathing and focus practices, plus coordination with other providers to support steady progress.

 Ready to discuss dyslexia support?